ghoneycutt/puppet-docs/source/guides/style_guide.markdown

 ## 2. Puppet Version

-This style guide is largely specific to Puppet versions 2.6.x; some of its recommendations are based on some language features that became available in version 2.6.0 and later.
+This style guide is largely specific to Puppet versions 3.x.x.

 ## 3. Why a Style Guide?

 Puppet Labs develops modules for customers and the community, and these modules should represent the best known practice for module design and style.
-Since these modules are developed by many people across the organisation, a central reference was needed to ensure a consistent pattern, design, and style.
+Since these modules are developed by many people across the organization, a central reference was needed to ensure a consistent pattern, design, and style.

 ## 4. General Philosophies